kaljitism/proxy-server-architecture/README.md

 # proxy-server-architecture

-Demonnstration of a proxy that sits between a group of servers and clients.
+Demonstration of a proxy that sits between a group of servers and clients.

+Code is documented and self-explanatory.